rjspencer/docs/theming.md

 **page:Error404**
 `/AnyPageThatDoesNotExist` - This page will be loaded whenever a unknown URL structure is hit

+## About
+### page:About
+`/about` - This page should show general information about your account

+### module:AccountAbout
+This module loads information for an account

+### block:AccountAbout
+This block exposes information about an account

+AccountAboutName
+:    the name of the account

+AccountAbout
+:    the biography text of the account

+AccountAboutCleaned
+:    the bio text stripped of all tags except `<span><em><strong><a><u><i><b>`

+AccountAboutUrl
+:    the URL to the account about page

+### Variables With Option
+**AccountPhotoUrl** *(global, can be used anywhere)*
+The main image for this account

+`size`

+	the size of the photo to load

+	accepted sizes are "thumbnail", "small", "medium", "large", "original"

+	defaults to "thumbnail"

 ## Activity Stream
 ### page:ActivityStreamList
 `/updates` - This page should show a listing of content posted by your account *(this is the default homepage)*